ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 A CPA equation is the amalgamation of a cubic equation (usually SRK, as in `Clapeyron`, or PR) with the association term from the SAFT equation, which we will meet later.
 Strictly speaking, it is neither a cubic nor a SAFT equation of state but, rather, occupies a middle ground between these two classes of equation.

-Something that may be apparent in all these equations is the fact that these are all functions that return the pressure and, thus, must be integrated to obtain the Helmholtz free energy.
+Something that may be apparent in all these equations is the fact that these are all functions that return the pressure and, thus, must be integrated to obtain the Helmholtz energy.
 Like the ideal gas equation, there will be missing temperature and compositional dependencies which need to be included.

 #### Mixtures with cubic equations of state